-What is the difference between England, Great Britain, Britain, and the United Kingdom?
+What is the difference between Great Britain and the United Kingdom?

 An all too common question!
 The simple answer lies in abstracting progressively larger.